iwein-digital/oxygen-frameworks/Iwein/README.md

-This Framework was developed by Gustavo Fernández Riva to be used in combination with the [Oxygen Software](https://www.oxygenxml.com/)®.
+This is a particular implementation of the >Maeren< Framework developed by Gustavo Fernández Riva to be used in combination with the [Oxygen Software](https://www.oxygenxml.com/)®.
+It has functions adapted specifically for the manuscripts of Hartmann von Aue's *Iwein*.

 Although it is meant to be used in combination with the propietary software Oxygen, the framework itself is licenced under a [CC 4.0 Attribution (CC 4.0 BY)](https://creativecommons.org/licenses/by/4.0/).
 This Framework aids in the transcriptions of primary sources.
 At the current moment it is designed specially for the transcription of medieval poetry in rhyming couplets.
-It is intended to be used in the transcription of the Middle High German arthurian romance *Iwein* by Hartmann von Aue.

 Installation: